pavolvarga/starwars-plot-generator/version-H/README.md

 Web application for generating new star wars plot

 ## Used technologies
-  * react 17
+  * react 17.0.2
-  * next.js 12
-  * typescript
-  * tailwindcss
     * useReducer & useContext for state management
+  * next.js 12.0.7
+  * typescript 4.5.2
+  * tailwindcss 3.0.7

 ## How to run
 Clone the repository